jsiegenthaler/homebridge-eosstb/README.md

 ## Disclaimer (The Legal Stuff)
 This plugin is not provided by UPC or Ziggo or Telenet or Magenta any other affiliate of UPC.
 It is neither endorsed nor supported nor developed by UPC or any affiliates.
 UPC can change their systems at any time and that might break this plugin.
+But I hope not.

 ## Requirements
 * An Apple iPhone or iPad with iOS 14.0 (or later).
 Developed on iOS 14.1 and 14.2, earlier versions not tested.